6 Fixes for Photoshop Scratch Disk Full on Mac (Sequoia)

 Reasons Behind the Full Scratch Disk Error in Photoshop

 Temporary files are the primary reason for Photoshop's scratch disk becoming full.
 As you know, Photoshop is a large design program.
-When you use it to create and edit images, it generates a significant number of temporary files that can enhance Photoshop's performance.
-However, over time, these files accumulate and consume a substantial amount of space on the scratch disk.
+When you use Photoshop to create and edit images, it generates a large number of temporary files to improve performance.
+Over time, these files accumulate and consume a significant amount of space on the scratch disk.

 Additionally, if the hard drive used as the scratch disk runs out of storage space, you may receive a prompt stating that the scratch disk is full.
-To check for available storage space, click the Apple Menu > System Settings > General > Storage.
+To check available storage space on your Mac, click the Apple Menu > System Settings > General > Storage.

 Check Free Storage Space on Mac